deepfactor-io/appsec-village-pod-dc31/README.md

 This POD will be focused on behavior monitoring of a variety of simple applications.
-The behaviors monitored will be at the syscall and library level (for example, reading and writing files, making network connections, etc) and thus will not cover "higher level" behaviors such as:
+The behaviors monitored will be at the syscall and library level (for example, reading and writing files, making network connections, etc) and thus will not cover other behaviors such as:

   - XSS/SQLi/SSRF (behaviors that you might find in a web application)
   - Kernel exploits